jolin-yang/minesweeper-game/README.md

 🔄 Restart: Restarts the game with a new layout of mines when the return key is clicked after the current game is won/loss.

+##  Instructions:
-Objective: Uncover all non-mine cells in the grid without clicking on/"setting off" any mines
+** Objective: Uncover all non-mine cells in the grid without clicking on/"setting off" any mines **